The cost of UX/UI design in Serbia

 4 screens and 40 screens

-is not just visual but logical and strategic.
+is not only visual, but also logical and strategic.

-This is where most projects start to slide because the scope is not clearly defined at the beginning.
+This is where most projects start to slip, because the scope is not defined precisely at the beginning.

-3. UX research – the element that makes a difference
+3. UX research - the part that makes the difference

 mapping user flows